futebol-mini/travesim/README.md

 ## 📁 Folder structure

+- **controllers/** - Webots controllers folder
+  - **common/** - Interfaces common to all controllers.
+Schema for messages sent via [Webots emitters](https://www.cyberbotics.com/doc/reference/emitter).
+  - **referee_controller/** - [Webots supervisor](https://www.cyberbotics.com/doc/reference/supervisor) to bridge teams and referee commands to the simulation.
+  - **vss_robot_controller/** - Controller of the individual robots.
+- **protos/** - [Webots PROTO files](https://cyberbotics.com/doc/reference/proto) that describe the field, ball and field.
+- **worlds/** - [Webots world files](https://cyberbotics.com/doc/reference/webots-world-files) for match simulation

 ## 📝 Contributing

 Any help in the development of robotics is welcome, we encourage you to contribute to the project!
-To learn how, see the contribution guidelines [here](CONTRIBUTING.md).
+To learn how, see the [contribution guidelines](CONTRIBUTING.md).

 ## ✨ Contributors